-The security element (or teams) notifies the squad leader of the enemy's approach into the killing zone using a pre-arranged signal.
+The security element (or team) notifies the squad leader of the enemy's approach into the killing zone using a pre-arranged signal.
 The security element must also alert the squad leader if any additional enemy forces are following the lead enemy force.
 For this reason, security elements must be positioned so that constant communications can occur with the squad leader.
 This allows the squad leader to know if the enemy force meets the engagement criteria.
 The squad leader must be prepared to allow free passage to enemy forces that are too large or that do not meet the engagement criteria.
 Any enemy forces that pass through the ambush site without being engaged must be reported to HHQ utilizing the proper report format in the unit's SOP.

-The squad leader initiates the ambush by opening fire and shouting, "FIRE," thus ensuring initiation of the ambush should the rifle fail to fire.
+The squad leader initiates the ambush by opening fire and shouting, Fire! and thus ensuring initiation of the ambush should the rifle fail to fire.
 The squad leader must also have signals to cease fire, shift fire, assault or conduct actions in the killing zone, and withdraw.
-All Marines in the ambush must be familiar with and understand all signals.
-If the patrol is detected before this, the first member that becomes aware initiates the ambush by firing and shouting.
-The platoon should rehearse with both methods to avoid confusion and the loss of surprise when executing the ambush.
+All Marines in the ambush must understand all signals.
+If the patrol is detected before this, the first member to become aware initiates the ambush by firing and shouting.
+The platoon should rehearse with both methods to avoid confusion or the loss of surprise when executing the ambush.

-Note: The squad leader must plan for engaging the enemy during limited visibility.
+Note: The squad leader must plan to engage the enemy in limited visibility.
 Based on the unit's SOP, the squad leader should consider using a mix of tracers and the employment of illumination, pyrotechnics, and NVDs.